siyounguk/WDI_Project_2/README.md

 # WDI_Project_2
+This project was for my WDI project at GA in 2015.
+It is my first full-stack Rails application.

 User Stories

 The app will have users who can post their effects 'rig' or 'setup'.
 They will also be able to post famous guitarists 'rigs' with pics.